moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 1. The learner navigates to the exercises section of a lesson.
 2. The learner selects an available coding challenge.
 3. The system displays the problem statement, input/output examples, and starter code.
-4. The learner writes code in the Monaco Editor in platform.
+4. The learner writes code in the Code Editor in platform.
 5. The learner drag/drop blocks of code in the blockly Editor in app.
 6. The learner clicks "Run Tests" to validate their solution.
 7. The system executes the code against test cases.